mozilla-metrics/grouperfish/docs/architecture.rst

 **Filters**
 Incoming documents might require post-processing to make them usable in transforms.
 An example of this would be language detection: Documents of the same language should be clustered together.
+Another possible use case would be to have heuristics specific to a Namespace.

 **Filter Configuration**
 For a filter to be used for a namespace, it requires a corresponding piece of configuration.
-For the language detection code, this configuration might tell the algorithm on which field the detection should be based (e.g. *text* or *description*)
+For the language detection code, this configuration might tell the algorithm on which field the detection should be based (e.g. *text* or *description*).

 Storage